MarkRBest/markrbest.github.io/_posts/2020-12-01-classifying-returns.md

 - Distribution Forecasting
 ---

 I recently came across tr8dr.github.io and specifically this [post][tr8der-labelling].
-I only recently found this site and its older [version][tr8der-wp] even though its been around for a long time.
+I only recently found this site and its older [version][tr8der-wp] even though it has been around for a long time.
-I am a big fan of this blog and after reading the post was wondering if the technique could be used to train an online labeler using an HMM model.
+I am a big fan of this blog and after reading the post was wondering if the technique could be used to train an online labeller using an HMM model.
-The idea is to use the labeler offline to generate 3 return classifications, trend up, down and no trend.
+The idea is to use the labeller offline to generate 3 return classifications, trend up, down and no trend.
 Then by looking at the distributions of returns in each of the classes it should be possible to determine online which of the 3 states we are most likely to be in.
-My hypothesis is that the 3 classes can be modelled as two skew normal distributions for trend up/down and a normal distribution for the neutral market.
+My hypothesis is that the 3 classes can be modelled as two skew-normal distributions for trend up/down and a normal distribution for the neutral market.
 These distributions would be fitted separately to the training of the transition matrix for the hidden markov model (HMM).
 The then fitted HMM would be ready to be used online with new data it has not seen before... at least that is the plan!

 Using the labeler that can be found [here][tr8der-lib].
-I applied this labeler to 5 minute BTCUSD closes.
+I applied this labeller to 5 minute BTCUSD closes.

 ![Moveing averages](/assets/2020-12-01/labeled_prices.png)

-The parameters for the labeler are 100 basis points and 10 inactive bars.
+The parameters for the labeller are 100 basis points and 10 inactive bars.

 {% highlight python %}
 from tseries_patterns import AmplitudeBasedLabeler